PatSvedberg/historical_stockholm/README.md

     * More interaction for the Google maps.
     * For the form on the Map page.
 Being able to send input to an email.
     * More info for the museums.
-Adresses, phone, email etc.
+Addresses, phone, email etc.
     * Make a custom look for the scrolls.
     <br>
     <br>